Last update: 2 years ago

-Silver is most often used for jewellery and decorative knick-knacks, but also as finish for fine cutlery.
-When worn as jewellery the natural oils from our skin help it keep clean, but when stored it can rather quickly become tarnished.
-This is because silver attracts the trace amounts of sulfur from the air and covers itself with sulfur oxide.
-Using this relatively simple and non-demanding method you can quickly return the shine of your silver items.
+Silver is most often used for jewellery and decorative knick-knacks but also as a finish for fine cutlery.
+When worn as jewellery, the natural oils from our skin help it keep clean, but when stored, it can rather quickly become tarnished.
+This is because silver attracts trace amounts of sulphur from the air and covers itself with sulphur oxide.
+Using this relatively non-demanding and straightforward method, you can quickly return the shine of your silver items.

 Removing the patina from silver:

 Take a vessel and put it on the stove.
-It has to be big enough so you can put enough water to completely cover the items you want to clean.
-Now line it with aluminium foil and fill with enough water and add baking soda.
-A couple of spoons of baking soda will suffice for small silver vessels, but if you are cleaning silver platters or pots you will need a bigger one and up to a cup of baking soda.
+It has to be big enough so you can put enough water to cover the items you want to clean thoroughly.
+Now line it with aluminium foil and fill it with enough water and add baking soda.
+A couple of spoons of baking soda will suffice for small silver vessels, but if you are cleaning silver platters or pots, you will need a bigger one and up to a cup of baking soda.
 Heat the water to boiling point.
-As soon as it begins to boil remove it from the fire.
+As soon as it begins to boil, remove it from the fire.